Bhumman Shah

 Bhumman Shah (14 April 1687 – 1762, also spelt as Bhuman Shah, born Bhumia Hassa) was an Udasi saint.
+(Note: There are many spelling variations for his name, such as 'Bhuman', 'Bhoman', 'Bhumman', 'Bhomman', 'Boman', or 'Bomman'.)

 Early life

 He was born in Behlolpur to Hassa Ram and Rajo Bai.
 His family revered Sri Chand, the eldest son of the first Sikh guru, Guru Nanak.
 There are several legends and myths connected with Bhumia's early childhood.
 The story goes that once as a kid, when he was sleeping in his cradle, a cobra came and sat over his chest with his hood spread wide-apart.
 Mother Rajo was stunned at the scene but as she dared to approach the cradle, the cobra disappeared slowly with no harm to the sleeping kid.
 Another myth relates to the revival of the dead sparrows; and yet another one deals with restoring to health the lost crops of a poor farmer......so forth and so on.
 These were taken to be miracles and the peoples from far and wide started to crowd at Bhumia house to have his darshan.

 Bhumia went for his schooling at the age of seven.
 He was very sharp and intelligent student and imbibed the essentials of Hinduism, Sikhism and Islam at a very young age.
 Besides attending to his religious lessons, Bhumia also performed the worldly chores like grazing cows in the company of other boys of his village.
 He would take his cows to the forest where he would also carry plenty of food and Jal (water) to run a free-kitchen (Langar) for the passers-by including the ascetics, saints, the poor and the orphans.

 Little later, the family would move from Behlolpur to Deepalpur.